JeremyMcCormick/maven-test-project/README.md

 ## Additional Workflows

-There is also a workflow called "test" which can be used to checkout any branch of the project and run the tests.
+The [test workflow](https://github.com/JeremyMcCormick/maven-test-project/actions/workflows/test.yml) can be used to checkout a branch, by default the current `master`, build the project, and run the tests.

+The [site workflow](https://github.com/JeremyMcCormick/maven-test-project/actions/workflows/site.yml) can be used to build and deploy the project website without performing a release.

 ## TODO List

-- Add a Slack integration that pushes a message when releases are performed or master is updated.
 - Add a workflow for deploying the JARs for the current development release manually as in [this project](https://github.com/wocommunity/wonder/tree/master/.github/workflows)
+- Add a Slack integration that pushes a message when releases are performed or PRs are merged
-- Improve the management of the Maven release versions by using functionality in [this plugin](https://www.mojohaus.org/build-helper-maven-plugin/parse-version-mojo.html)
+- Cleanup the management of the Maven release versions within the release workflow by using functionality in [this plugin](https://www.mojohaus.org/build-helper-maven-plugin/parse-version-mojo.html)